w314/notes/javaNotes/javaQA.md

 ### 2.17 What is autoboxing and unboxing?

-- `Boxing` is the process of converting a primitive to its wrapper class.
-Java has a feature called `autoboxing`which will automatically convert primitives to wrapper classes implicitly.
+- `Boxing` - the process of converting a primitive to its wrapper clas
+- `autoboxing` - Java feature which will automatically convert primitives to wrapper classes implicitly.
 In case when passing an `int` variable as parameter to a function requesting an `Integer`.
 - `Unboxing` is the reverse - converting a wrapper class to its primitive.
+- Wrapper classes have static helper methods like .parseX() and .valueOf() for explicit primitive conversion.

 ### 2.18 If there was an error in the console when you tried to run your program, how would you debug?